 Provost's Teaching Awards 2016-17

-We are delighted to announce the award scheme for 2016-2017.
+Many thanks for your nominations for this year's awards 2016-2017.
+The winners will be announced in summer 2017.
 The prestige of the award reflects the value placed by Trinity on promoting teaching as a scholarly activity and on enriching the learning opportunities for all our students.
 All members of Trinity academic staff, including support staff in teaching roles, are eligible for nomination.
 However, candidates must be on permanent contracts, indefinite duration contracts, or contracts of more than one year in duration that do not expire before April 2017.

 This year the scheme is in two parts: nominated candidates are invited to submit an application form and two peer review reports; short-listed candidates proceeding to the final stage will be asked to submit a short 20-minute teaching activity of their choice, which has been filmed.
 This process encourages critical reflection on teaching practice.